A fine-grained attention and geometric correspondence model for musculoskeletal risk classification in athletes using multimodal visual and skeletal features: Related works

+\x{Multi-scale cross-feature aggregation has also been explored in transformer-based frameworks for gesture recognition.
+For instance, Narayan et al. \cite{narayan2025compact} developed a multiscale convolutional feature model that fused with a lightweight transformer to improve accuracy under occlusion and limited data conditions.} Similarly, Liu et al. \cite{liu2024multimodal} developed a hydrogel-based system for monitoring respiration and recognizing finger-pressing postures.
+Even though they achieved a posture recognition accuracy of 99.259\%, their work primarily relied on a wearable sensor system, which often adds additional inconvenience to the users. \x{In the sports domain, cross-modal action recognition has been addressed through self-adaptive uncertainty modeling, where robust unimodal features were sampled, and cross-modal interactions were refined to achieve 89.49\% recognition precision on egocentric sports datasets \cite{zhao2025sumrr}.}

 Despite the notable advancements, existing studies still show drawbacks.
 For instance, vision-based methods, although non-invasive, often suffer from challenges such as limited camera coverage, occlusion, and sensitivity to environmental factors like lighting, which makes the posture recognition tasks less reliable in dynamic, fast-paced environments like sports.
-Even though the multimodal approaches have shown potential, many rely on handcrafted fusion strategies and often lack fine-grained integration between modalities.
+Although multimodal approaches show promise, many rely on manually designed fusion strategies and lack fine-grained cross-modal integration.
 Moreover, a significant portion of prior studies focus on specific activities or controlled environments, which reduces their applicability to diverse real-world settings.
 In this work, we propose a novel multimodal system that integrates both visual and coordinate-based data through fine-grained attention and geometric correspondence mechanisms and offers a more accurate and generalizable approach for musculoskeletal disorder (MSD) risk assessment in athletes.